Orewa Speech: Reaction

 The speech was criticised by some people.
 Asked if he saw it as playing the race card, Brash said: "I didn't see the speech in that context at all."
-The speech itself was framed in terms of equality and pragmatism, arguing for dispensing with affirmative action programmes and poorly understood references in legislation to the principles of the Treaty of Waitangi, and ending the alleged "Treaty of Waitangi Grievance Industry".
+The speech itself was framed in terms of equality and pragmatism, arguing for dispensing with affirmative action programmes and poorly understood references in legislation to the principles of the Treaty of Waitangi, and ending the alleged "Treaty of Waitangi Grievance Industry", referring to the settlement process.
 His speech was criticised by lecturer and political writer Jon Johansson: "Whether intended or not, the Orewa speech reinforced the ignorant and racist stereotype that Māori were 'savages' before the 'gift' of European civilisation was visited upon them."

 The speech resulted in a surge in support for the National Party.
-From 28% in the polls a month before the speech, the National Party jumped to 45% two weeks after it: ten points ahead of Labour.
+From 28% in the polls a month before the speech, the party jumped to 45% two weeks after it: ten points ahead of Labour.

 Polls showed that many Māori were comfortable with Brash's speech, and the National Party threw its support behind it, but Georgina te Heuheu was removed as National's Māori Affairs spokeswoman after criticising it.
-It was instrumental in establishing a public profile for Don Brash, who had only recently become the party's leader.
+It was instrumental in establishing a public profile for Brash, who had only recently become the party's leader.

 Subsequent to the speech, Brash's catch-cry "need not race" was taken up by the other side of the political divide, the governing Labour-Progressive coalition.
 An audit of government programmes was put in place to determine whether there were race-based programmes where need-based programmes would suffice.

 Some former New Zealand Prime Ministers have criticized the speech.
-Jim Bolger said in an interview published in 2017 it was in the same "frame" as Donald Trump's 2016 campaign, and that "some people follow absurdities".
-Former Labour Prime Minister Helen Clark said of Brash's motives that "he would’ve done a lot of opinion polling on that, and knew it would strike a chord".
+Jim Bolger said in an interview published in 2017 that it was in the same frame as Donald Trump's 2016 presidential campaign, and that "some people follow absurdities".
+Former Labour Prime Minister Helen Clark said of Brash's motives that "he would've done a lot of opinion polling on that, and knew it would strike a chord".